Eggbertx/GD6502/README.md

 To limit dependences, unit tests for this project are stored in the [GD6502-IDE](https://github.com/Eggbertx/GD6502-IDE) repository.

-## Opcodes
+## Opcode table
-Here is a table of the implemented opcodes.
-An empty checkbox means that it hasn't been implemented yet.
+* Empty table cells represent addressing modes that do not exist for their respective instructions.
-A table cell with no checkbox represents an addressing mode that does not exist for the respective instruction.
+* Y indicates an implemented opcode.
-Y indicates an implemented opcode and N indicates an opcode that hasn't been implemented yet
+* N indicates an opcode that hasn't been implemented yet

 Instruction | IMP | ACC | ABS |  ZP | IMM | ABSX | ABSY | INDX | INDY | ZPX | ZPY | REL | IND
 ------------|-----|-----|-----|-----|-----|------|------|------|------|-----|-----|-----|------